Jordan Lam: Club career

+Youth career

 When Lam was seven, he and his brother entered and won a 2 on 2 football tournament organized by the local YMCA.
 At age 10, he joined a football academy run by Hong Kong football star Leslie Santos, which would later become Chelsea Soccer School.
 During his time at Chelsea Soccer School, he trained under the tutelage of Shum Kwok Pui, competed in various Hong Kong youth tournaments and many overseas showcase tournaments.

 In 2014, Lam led Diocesan Boys' School to the Hong Kong Inter-School Football Competition championship and was named season MVP.
 His performances soon attracted the attention of scouts and he was offered opportunities to join the youth teams of Guangzhou Evergrande and Shandong Luneng.
 However, his family did not want to relocate to the Mainland as they felt that the standard of players whom Lam would train against were similar to those in Hong Kong.

 On 21 June 2015, Lam led the South China U-16 team to a victory over the Kitchee U-16's in the HKFA U-16 Cup Final.
 Eastern expressed an interest in signing Lam to a professional contract following the match but ultimately were unable to come to terms.

 In March 2016, Lam and his Chelsea School teammate Tse Ka Wing travelled to England to seek out an opportunity to join the youth academy of an English side.
 The two trialled at Leicester City but left because they felt that it would be too difficult to break into the first team.
 The two later trialled at Bury for six weeks and decided to join their academy.
 However, their time at Bury was marred by a delay in the processing of their international clearance.
 As a result, the pair could not receive work permits in order to play in the Football League Youth Alliance with the rest of the squad.
 Facing long odds of ever receiving a work permit, Lam returned to Hong Kong.